-Executive Summary 1 The importance of land and property tax as a source of municipal finance The need for alternative sources of municipal finance Annual taxes on land and property can be particularly valuable The challenges of land and property tax reform 2.
-Policy decisions for land and property tax reform in cities Who pays land and property taxes?
-What assets are exempt from taxation?
-12 How to set land and/or property tax rates?
-3. Implementing land and property tax systems 17 How can taxes on land and/or property taxes include more of these assets?
-17 How can governments reform valuation to raise revenues?
-Capital market value assessmentRental value assessment Area and location-based assessment Points-based assessment How can land and property tax collection be improved?
-Encouraging efficient collection Enhancing compliance How can design and implementation of a land and property tax system further address political and administrative challenges? r 22 Reducing political resistance to land and/or property tax 33 Limiting administrative barriers to land and/or property tax Concluding remarks Recommended further reading 37 List of case studies Land registration in Hargeisa, Somalilandpag je 19 Area and location-based assessment in Chilepag Points based valuation in Sierra Leone and Malawipag • Increasing tax compliance by communicating detection and sanctions in Liberiapag ae 32
+Executive Summary The importance of land and property tax as a source of municipal finance 2 Policy decisions for land and property tax reform in cities 11 What exactly to tax?
+11 Who pays land and property taxes?
+14 What assets are exempt from taxation?
+How to set land and/or property tax rates?
+14 17 Implementing land and property tax systems 20 How can taxes on land and/or property taxes include more of these assets?
+20 How can governments reform land and/or property valuation to raise revenues?
+23 How can land and property tax collection be improved?
+35 How can design and implementation of a land and property tax system further address political and administrative challenges?
+40 Concluding remarks 45 Recommended further reading 46 LIST OF CASE STUDIES Land registration in Hargeisa, Somaliland 22 Area and location-based assessment in Chile 28 Points based valuation in Sierra Leone and Malawi 30 Increasing tax compliance by communicating detection and sanctions in Liberia 38

-With thanks to Richard Bird, Paul Fish, Astrid Haas, Adnan Khan, Mihaly Kopanyi, Wilson Prichard, Paul Sanderson, and Enid Slack, for their valuable feedback and contributions.
+With thanks to Richard Bird, Paul Fish, Astrid Haas, Adnan Khan, Mihaly Kopanyi, Wilson Prichard, Paul Sanderson, Enid Slack, and Joan Youngman, for their valuable feedback and contributions.